Hugh Buchanan (artist): Early life

-The son of Ian Buchanan, manager of Scottish and Newcastle Breweries, and Fiona Ross, a graduate of the Central School of Art and Design, London, he was born in Edinburgh in 1958.
+The son of Ian Buchanan, manager of Scottish and Newcastle Breweries, and Fiona Ross, a graduate of the Central School of Art and Design in London, he was born in Edinburgh in 1958.

-After preparatory school at Belhaven Hill School, Dunbar, he went on to Wellington College.
+After preparatory school at Belhaven Hill School in Dunbar, he went on to study at Wellington College in Berkshire.
 In 1976 he entered the Edinburgh College of Art, gaining his BA in Drawing and Painting in 1980.